 From the first mobile phone to 4G LTE, the telecommunications industry has changed plenty in just a few decades.
 We've jumped four G's, or generations, very quickly.
-Now, heading into 2019, the market is poised to break into the fifth generation, which promises 100 to 1,000 times the speed of 4G LTE.
+Now the market is poised to break into the fifth generation, which promises 100 to 1,000 times the speed of 4G LTE.
 That means you might be able to download a full-length movie in a matter of seconds.
 More important, 5G will enable a new wave of ultra-efficient, Internet-connected devices.

 But what is 5G really, what kind of benefits will it provide, and when will it actually arrive?

 Sooner than you might think.
 The 5G standard has been finalized, and carriers have acquired the spectrum they need for next-gen speeds.
-Rollouts of 5G networks begin in 2019, with all four major carriers expected to launch the service in some cities.
-We're even starting to hear about phone makers' plans for 5G-ready devices.
+Rollouts of 5G networks have already begun, with all four major carriers planning to launch the service in several cities early this year.
+Phones are also coming soon: Check out every 5G smartphone that's been announced.